-The Japanese Bobtail is an affectionate and furriendly cat best known for its sweet nature and inimitable, pom-pom tail.
+The Japanese Bobtail is an affectionate and furriendly cat best known for its sweet nature, soft personality and inimitable, pom-pom tail.
 They are quiet, gentle and fun-loving kitties who truly cherish every moment with their favorite hoomans.

 Japanese Bobtails, who were kept by the emperor of Japan himself thousands of years ago, are surrounded by many mystical stories and myths that are bound to captivate you.
 Here is everything you must know about your darling Japanese Bobtail cat!

 Main Features of Japanese Bobtail Cats

 Japanese Bobtails are relatively small to medium-sized cats, weighing on average 5 to 10 pounds.
 Their heads are triangular, ears pointed and eyes oval.
 Their hind legs are slightly longer than their front legs.
 Their coat can be either short or long, but it is always very soft and dense.
 They come in a variety of colors and patterns, but calico and bi-color versions are most common.
 The typical color combinations are black-and-white or red-and-white.

 The most distinctive feature of the Bobtail is a short, pom-pom tail.
 The Japanese Bobtail is one of the few cat breeds with a naturally occurring stubby tail that isn’t associated with skeletal disorders.
 This short tail is a cat body-type mutation caused by the expression of a dominant gene.
 Therefore, all kittens of a litter of at least one Bobtail cat will also have kinked tails.